Welcome to the Australian Association of Pet Dog Breeders Inc. (AAPDB)

 - Members may house breeding dogs in foster homes.
 The breeder owns and takes full responsibility for the breeding and welfare of these dogs until they are desexed on retirement.
 The breeder is fully responsible for the sale of puppies and will provide a foster care contract which clearly spells out the responsibilities of the owner and the foster family.

 Sale of puppies:

 - Members should sell their puppies either:

-- Desexed at 8 weeks, or at least 2 weeks before rehoming
+a) Desexed at least 2 weeks before re homing.

 b) With a $50.00 (minimum) desexing voucher refundable on proof of desexing